Bidder's organ: Anatomy

 The organ's internal anatomy consists of two parts; the central portion, consisting of connective tissue and rich in blood vessels, and its periphery, consisting of the cortex, which contains follicles in various stages of development.
 Molecules of various proteins are present in the outer layer of the follicles, homologous to the zona pellucida of the ovum.
 The physiology of the Bidder's organ is unique, having no connection with temperature-dependent sex determination (i.e., reptiles, avians, and mammals).

-Location in a dissected toad

-The ideal specimen for dissection is Bufo marinus, or giant cane toad.
-In the male toad, the Bidder's organ is beneath the mesentery of the intestine, between the two mesonephros.
-It is a conspicuous organ, being colored red, and at the cranial poles of the large testes.